KieranBest/Final-Year-Project/Documentation.md

 ##### Milestone 1 - Implementation

+To create this project automated testing needed to be implemented to help keep my scripts concise and ensure I conform to standard coding practices.
+I used gulp.js to do this by testing my JavaScript, HTML5 and CSS scripts.
+To do this I needed to install the packages required and simply enter 'gulp' into the terminal that is in the same directory as my HTML, CSS, and JavaScript files.

 To start off this application I first needed to be able to access the MIDI device and ensure its connection is successful.
 The browser will firstly ask if the connection is allowed, if the user clicks 'Allow', then the MIDI device is connected and its device details will be portayed in the console.
 If the user selects 'Block', an error message will be displayed.

 ```JavaScript